patrickverroya/MeXE402_Finals_Cullos_Kristina-Verroya_Patrick/README.md

   - Organize images into labeled categories for each character.

 - **Implementation and Deployment**:
-  - Develop a script or application using OpenCV to detect faces in real-time or static images.
+  - Develop a script or code using OpenCV to detect faces in real-time or static images.
   - Integrate functionality to highlight detected faces and label corresponding characters.

 - **Testing and Validation**: